Pokeyi/VRC-Omni-Action/README.md

 - Min/Max Timer - Randomized range in seconds for Timer Repeat action.
 For a steady interval, set Max Timer to 0 or both fields to same value.
 - Delay Time - Delay the final step of functions for a set number of seconds.
 The delay is observed *after* Audio, Haptics, and Events have been fired.
 - AudioLink - Only relevant if you are using [Udon AudioLink](https://github.com/llealloo/vrc-udon-audio-link) data in your project.
 Threshold adjusts band sensitivity and applied inverse time throttle (<1s).
-Threshold is applied independently from source AudioLink's own threshold settings, no source behaviour variables are changed or directly referenced.
+Threshold is applied on top of source AudioLink's own threshold settings, no source behaviour variables are changed.
 - Entry/Exit - Functionality is split for actions that can behave differently whether they are being entered/exited or enabled/disabled, etc.
-- Haptics Profile - Reference a [VRC Haptics Profile](https://github.com/Pokeyi/VRC-Haptics-Profile) to relay customized controller vibration to the player.
+- Haptics Profile - Reference a [VRC Haptics Profile](https://github.com/Pokeyi/VRC-Haptics-Profile) to relay customized controller vibration to the player with optional falloff relative to its position.
 - Audio Source - Play sound from audio source when the function is activated activated.
 If 'Is Global' is enabled, all other players within range will hear the sound as well.
 - Events - These options enable you to remotely call public methods / custom events on other behaviours.
 Global events will trigger for all players and are ignored if 'Is Global' is not enabled.
 Events are called sequentially for the receiver on the same numbered line in the inspector array.
 If calling both local and global events on different behaviours, leaving an event name blank will skip it for that receiver.
 As an example, you can trigger remote actions on other Omni-Action behaviours with the "\_RemoteAction" local event.
 (See: Known Issues [#4](https://github.com/Pokeyi/VRC-Omni-Action#known-issues))